-Leading business and financial adviser Grant Thornton UK LLP has launched its recommendations to government: Shaping a Vibrant Economy: a blueprint for the UK.
+Leading business and financial adviser Grant Thornton UK LLP has launched its recommendations to government: .
 Over the past 18 months, Grant Thornton has brought together people, communities and leaders from across the UK, representing the interests of the public, private and not-for-profit sectors, to collaboratively share their ideas on what will help shape a vibrant economy.
 The firm has grounded its recommendations on these interactions and conversations and they are focused on the key areas of trust, growth and place; and has proposed a number of actionable recommendations to build a positive future and a society that creates opportunities for all.
 This includes:

 Unleashing purpose in business and financial markets: Government’s aim should be for ‘profits with purpose’ to become the new normal, with the majority of businesses in the UK delivering wider social and environmental outcomes as well as profits.
 Supporting this requires impact investing to become a mainstream retail product, allowing UK savers to decide what societal or environmental outcomes they want their savings to achieve, as well as providing a financial return.
 Recommendations include: